 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hayfork is worth considering.

-The percentage of people in Hayfork with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.37% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Hayfork is quite a bit lower than the national average among all cities of 21.84%: just 11.37% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Hayfork in 2022 was $25,870, which is lower middle income relative to California and the nation.
 This equates to an annual income of $103,480 for a family of four.
 However, Hayfork contains both very wealthy and poor people as well.
 Hayfork also has one of the higher rates of people living in poverty in the nation, with 30.71% of its population below the federal poverty line.